KurtDeGreeff/virtualdjscrobbler/trunk/src/main/resources/Readme.txt

 	5.4 Checking what users are stored and removing users 5.5 Stop popups from showing
 	5.6 Skipping the splash-screen
-	5.7 Autostarting VirtualDJ
+	5.7 VirtualDJ Options
-	5.8 Setting the path to the VirtualDJ executable
+		5.7.1 Autostarting VirtualDJ
-	5.9 Autoexit when VirtualDJ is closed
+		5.7.2 Setting the path to the VirtualDJ executable 5.7.3 Autoexit when VirtualDJ is closed
 6 Known limitations
 7 FAQ
 8 Licence